How Is CBD Oil Made? The Amazing Seed to Shelf Process Skip to content

 Hemp oil that you find in the cooking oil section at your local grocery store is also referred to as "hemp seed oil."
 Making hemp seed oil is significantly different from creating CBD oil, and its uses are also distinctive.

-The hemp seeds are then cold-pressed, which means to extract the natural oils from the seeds without any heat or chemicals.
+The hemp seeds are then cold-pressed, which means extracting the natural oils from the seeds without any heat or chemicals.
 It's a purely mechanical process that involves a high amount of pressure to extract the oil and maintain its integrity and quality.

-Hemp seed oil is rich in omega 6-fatty acids, vitamin E, calcium, magnesium, and zinc.
+Hemp seed oil is rich in omega 6 fatty acids, vitamin E, calcium, magnesium, and zinc.
 It's considered both cooking oil and a health supplement.
-However, it does not interact with the endocannabinoid system (ECS) as there are no cannabinoids in hemp seed oil.
+However, it does not interact with the endocannabinoid system (ECS) because there are no cannabinoids in hemp seed oil.

 When shopping for CBD oils, make sure all the ingredients listed on the packing or product description make sense for the situation you plan to use it for.